Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/CertificatesCertificateRetrievalResponse.md

 UnsetCARecordId ensures that no value is present for CARecordId, not even an explicit nil
 ### GetDetailedKeyUsage

-`func (o *CertificatesCertificateRetrievalResponse) GetDetailedKeyUsage() CertificatesCertificateRetrievalResponseDetailedKeyUsageModel`
+`func (o *CertificatesCertificateRetrievalResponse) GetDetailedKeyUsage() CertificatesCertificateRetrievalBulkResponseDetailedKeyUsageModel`

 GetDetailedKeyUsage returns the DetailedKeyUsage field if non-nil, zero value otherwise.

 ### GetDetailedKeyUsageOk

-`func (o *CertificatesCertificateRetrievalResponse) GetDetailedKeyUsageOk() (*CertificatesCertificateRetrievalResponseDetailedKeyUsageModel, bool)`
+`func (o *CertificatesCertificateRetrievalResponse) GetDetailedKeyUsageOk() (*CertificatesCertificateRetrievalBulkResponseDetailedKeyUsageModel, bool)`

 GetDetailedKeyUsageOk returns a tuple with the DetailedKeyUsage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetDetailedKeyUsage

-`func (o *CertificatesCertificateRetrievalResponse) SetDetailedKeyUsage(v CertificatesCertificateRetrievalResponseDetailedKeyUsageModel)`
+`func (o *CertificatesCertificateRetrievalResponse) SetDetailedKeyUsage(v CertificatesCertificateRetrievalBulkResponseDetailedKeyUsageModel)`

 SetDetailedKeyUsage sets DetailedKeyUsage field to given value.